-That darkness is great for seeing the Northern Lights, so if that’s a key consideration for your trip, winter is the time you should visit.
-Winter means snowy landscapes and icy driving conditions, and some parts of the country, particularly the high ground, become inaccessible for all but the most extreme off-road vehicles.
+That darkness is great for seeing the Northern Lights, so if that’s a key cbonsideration for your trip, winter is the time you should visit.
+Winter means snowy landscapes and icy driving conditions (see our guide to driving in Iceland in winter), and some parts of the country, particularly the high ground, become inaccessible for all but the most extreme off-road vehicles.

 I’d definitely not be put off visiting Iceland in winter.
 Temperature rarely fall far below freezing, there are far fewer visitors, and the wintery landscapes are stunning to behold.
 Plus, that chance of seeing the northern lights is tempting!

 If you do plan on visiting Iceland in winter, check out our detailed guide to winter activities in Iceland to give you lots of ideas for what you can get up to, plus our guide to what to pack for Iceland in winter, so you’re prepared!